 ECC Upgrade in Times of S/4HANA

 Many ECC customers who have not yet started migration to S/4HANA are wondering whether it would still make sense to upgrade their older ECC systems.
-While some benefits of an upgrade, such as compliance and new features, are obvious, one benefit is often overlooked.
+While some benefits of an upgrade, such as compliance and new features, are obvious, one benefit is easy to overlook.
 The upgraded ECC system allows the internal teams practice new skills that will still be valuable in S/4HANA world.

 For example, RESTful APIs and OData services can be created using SAP Gateway even in ABAP 7.31 that runs with ECC EHP6.
-SAP Fiori can be used with the ECC EHP6 and later systems, opening the whole world of possibilities.
+ECC EHP6 and later systems can use SAP Fiori opening the whole world of possibilities.
 CDS views, the staple of S/4HANA backend development, can be created starting from ABAP 7.4 (ECC EHP7).

 * * *